Dropping Courses

 The Automatic “W” Date for students is the end of the ninth week of classes for Fall and Spring semesters, the end of the third week of classes for a five-week Summer term, and the end of the sixth week of classes for a ten-week Summer term.
 Appropriate adjustments are made for the Automatic “W” Date for shorter Summer terms (see the online registration calendar).

 It is the student’s responsibility to drop a course by the appropriate deadline.
-If a student fails to drop a course, even if the student does not attend the course, he or she will receive a grade of “F” in the class.
+If a student fails to drop a course, even if the student does not attend the course, they will receive a grade of “F” in the class.

 Faculty and staff will not drop a student from a course automatically for nonattendance (unless the faculty member is utilizing instructor-initiated drops; see below); the student must initiate the process and complete any necessary steps to ensure that the class is dropped.